 Letters of Recommendation – General Letters of Recommendation page with instructions

 Transcripts/Parchment – Order and send your official transcript, mid-year transcript, final transcript to any institution

 - MD Teachers - When you have any questions about class assignments, topics, tests or grading, our Mater Dei teachers are your best contact.
 Communicate with your teacher in person or by sending them an email.

-- Canvas - Check your grades on assignments and tests.
+- Aeries - Check your grades on assignments and tests.
 Make sure you complete any missing assignments and make up tests needed.
 Parents, you can set up a weekly grade summary report email from Aeries to help you check on your student’s progress.

 - Office Hour - Use your Office Hours time wisely.
 It is meant for getting ahead on homework, getting additional support from teacher (just sitting in their classroom does not count—ask questions!), and working on group projects.

 - Peer Tutoring - During office hours, peer tutors in CSF and NHS can help in all subjects.
 Please speak to your counselor if you are interested in peer tutoring.

 - Academic Assistance Program (AAP) - MD teachers offer free, drop-in tutoring for one hour before/after school.
 Check for the most updated AAP schedule on the Muth Family Center for Learning page.